 Vegetarian Breakfast Options

 If you are vegan, you can request vegan Mickey waffles and a tofu scramble at Plaza Inn.
 Mickey waffles are also a gluten-free Disneyland favorite for people who do not eat gluten.
 You can also get a vegan Mickey waffle at Carnation Café or get the apple granola pancakes*.
 The granola has honey so you can get a side of apple or strawberry topping instead.
-The toppings are also yummy on oatmeal!
+The toppings are also yummy on top of oatmeal!
 For egg eaters, there is a spinach and tomato-egg white frittata.

 - Jungle Julep